spotlightpa/poor-richard/content/news/2021-11-04-SPLBALLOT.md

 The bill would have also implemented stricter voter identification requirements, allowed in-person early voting, and required signature verification of mail ballots.
 Wolf vetoed the bill, in part, <a href="https://www.spotlightpa.org/news/2021/06/pa-election-overhaul-voter-id-wolf-veto/">because of the ID rules</a>.

-Grove has since reintroduced similar legislation.
+In an interview with The Inquirer, Grove was understanding of the mistake.
+“This happens,” he said.
+“No one is an election law expert, right?
+Average citizens aren’t.”

+“We wanted to make the change to allow that interaction because we get it: It is convenient for a spouse to drop off your ballot,” said Grove, who has reintroduced similar election legislation.

-<i>Angela Couloumbis of Spotlight PA contributed reporting. </i>
+<i>Angela Couloumbis of Spotlight PA and Jonathan Lai of The Inquirer contributed reporting.</i>

 <i><b>WHILE YOU’RE HERE...</b></i><i> If you learned something from this story, pay it forward and become a member of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> so someone else can in the future at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.
 Spotlight PA is funded by</i><a href="https://www.spotlightpa.org/support"><i> foundations</i></a><i> </i><a href="https://www.spotlightpa.org/support"><i>and readers like you</i></a><i> who are committed to accountability journalism that gets results.</i>